Atlantic Initiative

-The Atlantic Initiative is a non-partisan, non-profit and independent organization founded in Berlin in 2004.
+The Atlantic Initiative (or "Atlantische Initiative" in German) is a non-partisan, non-profit and independent organization founded in Berlin in 2004.
 The organization's goal is to promote German-American friendship as well as research in the field of international relations.
-Today, the Atlantic Initiative runs the online think tank Atlantic Community, the blog Deutschlands Agenda und publishes the monthly Global Must Reads.
+Today, the Atlantic Initiative runs the online think tank Atlantic Community, and previously issued the blog Deutschlands Agenda until 2017 and published the monthly Global Must Reads until 2014.

 Organization

 Johannes Bohnen & Jan Kallmorgen are the founding directors.
 Other founding members include: Alexander Graf Lambsdorff (MdEP, FDP), Björn Sackniess, Christoph Schwegmann (BMVg), Andrea Stürmer (Zurich Financial Services), Rüdiger C. Sura (Deutsche Bank), Jan Techau (Carnegie Europe), Philip Christian Wachs (Haus Rissen), Magnus Prinz zu Wied (Huntsman Materials & Effects), Tobias Wolny (BP) and Lars Zimmermann (Stiftung Neue Verantwortung).

 In addition, a 32-person board of advisors from business, politics, and academics supports the Atlantic Initiative.
 In the past, the organization financed its work with money from its members, government grants, and commissioned work for third parties.